Our Vision: Inspiring change by connecting people with nature.

 This program focuses on Coasts, Wetlands and Catchments the places people love and that are important reservoirs for nature.

-Our Living Heritage Program celebrates indigenous and non-indigenous heritage by providing assistance to communities who wish to preserve, strengthen or conserve various aspects of important traditions and places.
+We celebrate indigenous and non-indigenous heritage by providing assistance to communities who wish to preserve, strengthen or conserve various aspects of important traditions and places.

 It is a legacy from our past and forms an integral part of life today in the form of the stories and places that make up our national identity.
 Heritage projects include, conservation of natural and built sites and places of cultural significant including the stories and shared experiences, which must be preserved for current and future generations.